google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-recipes.md

 This recipe, by default, assumes the fallback page is `offline.html` and that there isn't an image or font fallback.
 See the [offline fallback options](/web/tools/workbox/reference-docs/latest/module-workbox-recipes#~offlineFallback) for a list of all configuration options.

 The offline fallback will only be applied if there's a matching [route](/web/tools/workbox/modules/workbox-routing) for a given request.
 If you're using the offline fallback recipe on its own, you'll need to create routes yourself.
-The simplest way to do is to use the [`setDefaultHandler()`](/web/tools/workbox/modules/workbox-routing#set_a_default_handler) method to create a route that applies the [`NetworkOnly`](/web/tools/workbox/modules/workbox-strategies#network_only) strategy to all requests, as shown below.Other recipes, like the [page cache](#page_cache), [static resource cache](#static_resources_cache), or [image cache](#image_cache), set up routes for their respective caches, allowing the offline fallback to work as expected.
+The simplest way to do is to use the [`setDefaultHandler()`](/web/tools/workbox/modules/workbox-routing#set_a_default_handler) method to create a route that applies the [`NetworkOnly`](/web/tools/workbox/modules/workbox-strategies#network_only) strategy to all requests, as shown below.
+Other recipes, like the [page cache](#page_cache), [static resource cache](#static_resources_cache), or [image cache](#image_cache), set up routes for their respective caches. `setDefaultHandler()` is not required when using both offline fallback and one of those recipes.

 #### Recipe